-Charlotte Rae, Who Played Mrs. Garrett On 80s Sitcom 'Facts Of Life,' Dies At 92
+Charlotte Rae, Who Played Mrs. Garrett On '80s Sitcom 'Facts Of Life,' Dies At 92

-Actor Charlotte Rae, best known for her role as Mrs. Garrett, the patient housemother at a girls' school in the 1980s sitcom Facts of Life, has died at age 92.
+Actor Charlotte Rae, best known for her role as Mrs. Garrett, the patient housemother at a girls' school in the 1980s sitcom The Facts of Life, has died at age 92.

-Rae's publicist Harlan Boll said she died at her Los Angeles home on Sunday, according to various sources, including The Los Angeles Times.
+Rae's publicist, Harlan Boll, said she died at her Los Angeles home on Sunday, according to various sources, including The Los Angeles Times.
 Boll did not give a cause of death, but Rae had been diagnosed with bone cancer last year and had suffered from pancreatic cancer for several years, according to The Hollywood Reporter.

-Rae's character, Edna Garrett, first appeared on NBC's Diff'rent Strokes, then went on to the spin off, Facts of Life.
+Rae's character, Edna Garrett, first appeared on NBC's Diff'rent Strokes, then went on to the spinoff, The Facts of Life.
 The popular show lasted for nine seasons, although Rae left after seven, explaining, "I needed some time for the rest of my life."

 As Hollywood Reporter notes, "Debuting in 1979, Facts of Life revolved around a group of teenage girls attending a private New York boarding school.
 Guiding them through the trials and tribulations of adolescence was Edna Garrett, their no-nonsense, but always understanding, housemother."